Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Fingerprint propagation

 We hypothesize that an LLM pretrained on multiple datasets, when prompted with a random token, will generate sequences that closely follow the proportions of its training mixture, since LLMs learn the underlying data distribution during training \cite{deletang2024language}, and generate tokens by sampling from the probability distribution of the learned patterns.
-We therefore expect the model's outputs to statistically follow the original dataset proportions, producing sequences that reflect the frequency of each dataset in the mixture.

-To verify this hypothesis, we utilize SlimPajama \cite{shen2024slimpajamadcunderstandingdatacombinations}, which is a further refined and deduplicated version of RedPajama-1T \cite{togethercomputer_RedPajamaOpenSource_2023}.
-SlimPajama consists of 7 domains: Arxiv, Books, Github, C4, CC (Common Crawl), SE (Stack Exchange), and Wikipedia.
+To verify this hypothesis, we utilize SlimPajama \cite{shen2024slimpajamadcunderstandingdatacombinations}, a refined version of RedPajama-1T \cite{togethercomputer_RedPajamaOpenSource_2023}.
+SlimPajama consists of seven data sources: Arxiv, Books, Github, C4, CC (Common Crawl), SE (Stack Exchange), and Wikipedia.
 The SlimPajama team provides two 1.3B LLMs trained on 330B tokens from the SlimPajama dataset.
-The first LLM is trained on only 4 domains: Books, Github, CC, and Wikipedia, and the second one is trained on all 7 domains.
-The mixture proportion of each domain is known.
+The first LLM is trained on only four sources: Books, Github, CC, and Wikipedia, and the second one is trained on all seven sources.
+The mixture proportion of each source is known.

-We train a 4-way classifier on the original data from the 4 domains: Books, Github, CC, and Wikipedia, and another 7-way classifier on the original data from all 7 domains.
-We use the 160M model as a classifier, and 160M training tokens from each domain.
+We train a four-way classifier on the original data from the four sources: Books, Github, CC, and Wikipedia, and another seven-way classifier on the original data from all seven sources.
+We use the 160M model as a classifier, and 160M training tokens from each source.
 We generate 2048 random sequences from each LLM by prompting the LLM with one random token, then classify the generated sequences using the the classifiers trained on the original data.

-We classify the sequences generated by the LLM trained on 4 and 7 domains using the 4-way and 7-way classifiers respectively, and report the percentage of sequences classified as belonging to one of the domains in Figure \ref{fig:mixing_prop} \textbf{[a,b]}.
-The estimated proportions closely approximate the true proportions across most domains.
-However, the estimates of C4 and CC deviate from the true ones as seen in \textbf{[b]}, as some CC sequences are classified as C4.
+We classify the sequences generated by the LLM trained on four and seven sources using the four-way and seven-way classifiers respectively, and report the percentage of sequences classified as belonging to one of the sources in Figure \ref{fig:mixing_prop} \textbf{[a,b]}.
+The estimated proportions approximate the true proportions well across most sources.
+However, the estimates of C4 and CC slightly deviate from the true ones as seen in \textbf{[b]}, as some CC sequences are classified as C4.
 This is somewhat expected as C4 is a subset of CC.